-Per the company’s record fiscal year results out last week, recurring revenue in Adobe’s Creative segment grew 13.4% over the past twelve months.
-Last year at this time, annual growth was reported as 17.3%.
+Per the company’s record 2023 results, recurring revenue in Adobe’s Creative segment grew 12.7% over the past twelve months.
+In 2022, annual growth was reported as 13.4%, and in 2021, it was 17.3%.
 And at the end of 2020, management said that “the Creative Cloud business has grown ~85%” from 2017, when analysts pegged the number of CC paid subscribers at 12 million.

-So, doing the math and updating for year-end 2022, this gives an estimated new total of nearly 30 million subscribers.
-This is well over double the number from five years ago, and up approx. 3.5 million from last year.
-Meaning, the run rate of new subscriptions is close to 1 million per quarter – adding an average of ~10,000 net new paid members every day for the CC 2023 product line.
+So, doing the math and updating for year-end 2023, this gives an estimated new total of over 33 million subscribers.
+This is over double the number from five years ago, and up approx. 3.75 million from last year.
+Meaning, the run rate of new subscriptions is close to 1 million per quarter – adding an average of ~10,000 net new paid members every day for the CC 2024 product line.

 From an Adobe quarterly conference call: